 After selling three I decided to keep the other three and set up “Tiger Moth Training” to ensure that the Tigers could pay for their basic costs and remain flying at Henstridge.
-My current activity is restoration of Tiger No 6 with Gipsy Moth G-AANO waiting in the wings !.
-I am the “oily rag” maintenance man of the school Tigers and of course continue flying the Tigers.
+My current activity is restoration of Gipsy Moth G-AANO .
+I am the “oily rag” maintenance man of the school and, of course, continue flying the Tigers.

 My PPL started with the Cambridge Flying Group and Bill Ison was my first instructor, completed it at Thruxton seven months later being examined by Barry Dike,issued in October 1977.

 I bought a small share in an Auster, G-AIBX, based at Panshanger and this aircraft is still airworthy.
 My target was to fly an hour a week for three years to get 150 hours in command (P1) so to be able to go on an instructors course.
 I had been a schoolmaster but found I could earn more as a petrol pump attendant to pay for my flying !
 I then became an Assistant Flying Instructor with the London Flying School in 1980 based at Elstree…..barely had enough cash to survive…but I was very happy flying.
 A year later I had sufficient hours and experience, as well as how to teach instrument flying and aerobatics, to become a Qualified Flying Instructor.
 Now I could send my own students ,and others, for their first solo.
 Exciting times and great camaraderie.

 I have been instructing ever since ,with civilian flying clubs and airline colleges, both here in the UK and abroad.
 I have also worked with the military.